-- 20 non-tenure earning (specifically all ranks of instructors and lecturers as well as multi-year non-tenure earning assistant/associate/professors)
+- non-tenure earning will be considered on a case-by-case basis (specifically all ranks of instructors and lecturers as well as multi-year non-tenure earning assistant/associate/professors)

 Step 1: Search committee chairs should send an email to Faculty Excellence with the names and email addresses of all interviewees who are invited for a campus visit.
 Please note that this step is very important.